Compartmental Disease Models with Time-Varying Transmission Rates: A Bayesian Generalized Hamiltonian Monte Carlo framework with Applications to COVID-19: Data

 \subsection{Synthetic data}

-To obtain a meaningful synthetic dataset, we aim to emulate a plausible real situation.
-For this, we proceed as follows.
-The population size $N$ is fixed to 2189138, i.e. the population of the Basque Country as given by the Spanish National Statistical Institute (INE in Spanish) for the year 2020 (available at the following \href{https://www.ine.es/prensa/cp_e2021_p.pdf}{link}).
-The model parameters $\mathbf{p}^{syn}$ are then refined by solving numerically (\ref{SEMIKR_ODES}) for a SEI$_3$R model at varying values of $\mathbf{p}^{syn}$ until two waves, i.e., two peaks of daily incidence separated by a region of much lower incidence, in a period of 100 days, are obtained.
-We choose a SEI$_3$R model to go beyond a standard case where the ground truth is a SEIR model.
-Specifically, $\alpha, \gamma, E_0$ and $\phi$ are fixed to reasonable values for a SARS virus (see \eqref{synt_params}) and the parameters $a,b$ of a transmission function are varied until two waves are obtained (we consider $a = 50$ and $b = 4$).
-Then, a cubic P-spline approximation of the desired transmission $\beta(t;50,4)$ is used to fix $m$ and $\boldsymbol{\beta}$ (see \eqref{log_beta}).
+To obtain a meaningful synthetic dataset, we aim to emulate a plausible real situation and proceed as follows.
+We fix the population size $N$ to 2189138, i.e. the population of the Basque Country as given by the Spanish National Statistical Institute (INE in Spanish) for the year 2020 (available at the following \href{https://www.ine.es/prensa/cp_e2021_p.pdf}{link}) and choose a SEI$_3$R model to go beyond a standard case where the ground truth is a SEIR model.
+The SEI$_3$R model parameters $\mathbf{p}^{syn}$ are then obtained by solving numerically (\ref{SEMIKR_ODES}) at varying parameters values until two waves, i.e., two peaks of daily incidence separated by a region of much lower incidence, in a period of 100 days, are obtained.
+Specifically, we set $\gamma$, $\alpha$, $S_0$, $E_0$, $I_0$, and $\phi^{-1}$ (see \eqref{synt_params}) to values that are epidemiologically reasonable for a SARS-like virus and consistent with the early phase of the transmission process.
+Then, the parameters $a$ and $b$ of a transmission function are varied until two waves are obtained (we finally consider $a = 50$ and $b = 4$).
+Notice that $\log\beta(t; a,b)$ is clearly oscillatory and that is why we chose this functional shape.
+Finally, a cubic B-spline approximation of $\log\beta(t;50,4)$ is used, with $m = 12$ functions, which allows to obtain the B-spline coefficients $\boldsymbol{\beta}$ in \eqref{log_beta}.